The prized velvety foliage of Black Velvet Alocasia is often compromised via frequent mishaps in basic care like light and water.

 Rhizome Propagation Method

-You can propagate Black Velvet via rhizome during annual repotting as you will already have plant taken out from the pot.
+During annual repotting, you can propagate Black Velvet via rhizome, as plants are already removed from the pot.

 - Take your Alocasia from the pot and remove residual dirt on the roots.